ZuhalA/ZuhalA/README.md

 **Data Scientist | Machine Learning & NLP Enthusiast | Passionate About Cognition & Human Insight**

 I'm a recent **Data Science graduate** with a **minor in Cognitive Science**, focused on data-driven decision making and interpretable machine learning models.
-I enjoy working with structured and unstructured data, and I’m especially interested in projects at the intersection of data, busness, human behavior, and intelligent systems.
+I enjoy working with structured and unstructured data, and I’m especially interested in projects at the intersection of data, business, human behavior, and intelligent systems.

 ---